Our Verdict

 Common questions about this comparison

-Is the 58mm portafilter on the Gaggia important?
+Is the 58mm portafilter on the Gaggia a significant advantage?

-Yes, the Gaggia's 58mm portafilter is a commercial standard, offering compatibility with a wider range of professional accessories like tampers and baskets.
-This often leads to more consistent and higher-quality espresso extractions compared to smaller, non-standard portafilters.
+Yes, the 58mm portafilter is a commercial standard, offering better compatibility with accessories and potentially more even extraction for espresso enthusiasts.

 Which machine heats up faster?